 - Delight customers

 - Optimize productivity

 Whether doing agile or being agile, organizations need agility to be competitive.
 Those that are able to leverage agile will be able to identify and exploit opportunities before their competitors.
 They will be able to deliver on those opportunities more effectively so that they maximize their profitability.
 And the culture of the organization will attract and retain the type of people that will sustain it over the long haul.

-All of this means the organization will be competitive and will provide for their customers, employees and stakeholders.
-It means long term business viability.
+All of this means the organization will be competitive and will provide for its customers, employees, and stakeholders.
+It means long-term business viability.